 During an August 7, 2020, status conference, Judge Dolly Gee acknowledged that the hoteling of children is a disturbing and urgent issue that needs to be addressed immediately unless Defendants intend to end the practice.
 To determine if the hoteling of children violates the Flores Agreement, she has ordered an expedited briefing process.
 Additionally, Judge Gee expressed dismay at the hearing over the government’s failure to expeditiously release children in ICE custody because of the COVID-19 pandemic – which she has clearly called for in previous orders.

 Plaintiffs’ Report on Parties’ Conference regarding “Title 42” Class Members

-On July 29, NCYL and co-counsel requested the court to treat “Title 42” class members in accordance with the Flores Settlement Agreement, which requires children to be expeditiously placed in licensed facilities, to be released without delay to sponsors, to have access to attorneys, and for Plaintiff’s Counsel to have monitoring access, among other protections.
+On July 29, NCYL and co-counsel requested the court to recognize that children designated by expulsion under “Title 42” are class members in accordance with the Flores Settlement Agreement, which requires children to be expeditiously placed in licensed facilities, to be released without delay to sponsors, to have access to attorneys, and for Plaintiff’s Counsel to have monitoring access, among other protections.

 Read the filing here.

 Response to the Government’s Objections to the Independent Monitor’s Interim Report Regarding Temporary Housing for Minors and Families under Title 42

 On July 25, NCYL and co-counsel filed a detailed analysis of government data from April, May, and June 2020, showing that over 200 unaccompanied children were detained in motels by ICE.
 The data analysis shows that the number of children detained in motels and expelled from the country has increased rapidly each month – 29 children in April, 71 children in May, and 120 children in June, with an additional 20 children still detained at the end of June.